-There are several reasons why a homeowner may consider using a high powered pressure washer on a roof:
+There are several reasons why someone may consider using a high powered pressure washer on a roof.

 - To brighten up/clean the roof

 - To remove moss that has built up on the tiles

 Why You Should NEVER use a Pressure Washer on Roof Tiles

 The most common roof tiles in the United Kingdom are made from concrete and have a sandy/granular finish on the exposed side of the tile.
 This part of the tile is designed to gradually wear off until the tile needs to be replaced, usually after 80-100 years of normal weathering.